benny-dreamly/mow/worlds/adventure/docs/en_Adventure.md

 options, dragon slowdowns, difficulty switch unlocks, and freeincarnates may also be found.

 ## What is considered a location check in Adventure?
-Most areas in Adventure have one or more locations which can contain an Adventure item or an MultiworldGG item.
+Most areas in Adventure have one or more locations which can contain an Adventure item or a MultiworldGG item.
 A few rooms have two potential locaions.
 If the location contains a 'nothing' Adventure item, it will send a check when that is seen.
 If it contains an item from another Adventure or other game, it will show a rough approximation of the Archipelago logo that can be touched for a check.
 Touching a local Adventure item also 'checks' it, allowing it to be